woocommerce/wooframework-branding/readme.txt

 1. Download the plugin via WordPress.org.
 1. Upload the ZIP file through the "Plugins > Add New > Upload" screen in your WordPress dashboard.
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Visit the settings screen and configure, as desired.
+1. Visit the "WooThemes > Tweaks" (or "Appearance > Tweaks") section and configure the settings, as desired.

 == Frequently Asked Questions ==

 = How do I contribute? =

 We encourage everyone to contribute their ideas, thoughts and code snippets.
-This can be done by forking the [repository over at GitHub](http://github.com/mattyza/wooframework-branding/).
+This can be done by forking the [repository over at GitHub](http://github.com/woothemes/wooframework-branding/).

 == Screenshots ==